lightningnetworkstores/lightningnetworkstores.github.io/Readme.md

 ## How to add a store

 Should be done using the button on the bottom right corner of the main page that says with a (+) sign.
+If you don't want to pay the listing fee you can contact us and we may add your website for free or, if you are a trusted member of the community, give you a code that will allow you to add any store for free.

-If for some reason, this doesn't work, a pull request can be made:
+As a last resource, a pull request can be made:

 ### Mainnet store
 Go to ```sites.json``` and add an entry with the folowing information: